The Race for B2B Services: How CSPs Can Optimize Their Business with Usage Data

 The new, far more dynamic environment will see network slices instantiated, updated and terminated frequently.

-Take a sports event, for instance, which might rely on ephemeral slices weekly, or daily.
+Take a sports event, like olympic distance triathlon 2023 for instance, which might rely on ephemeral slices weekly, or daily.
 DigitalRoute can digest this information, and support the BSS to change according to the network slices’ lifecycle.

 Game-changing, near-time use cases – the likes of smart cities, connected cars and even crop-monitoring drones – are a real target for enterprises looking to capitalize on in this new era.